Talent tug of war: Fears NZ lost out after immigration site glitch

 After being frozen out by the website and unable to resolve the issue with MBIE, Building Recruitment's managing director said he had to turn to his local MP in Epsom - Act Party leader David Seymour - to raise the issue in Wellington.

-Kevin Everett said it was fixed a few days later, but he was then informed by an INZ technical advisor it would take an additional six working days on top of the usual 10 to assess the job check – due to unprecedented demand.
+Kevin Everett said it was fixed a few days later, but he was then informed by an INZ technical adviser that it would take an additional six working days on top of the usual 10 to assess the job check, due to unprecedented demand.

 "As a labour hire company, we pay close to three times the amount as any other industry for accreditation – and our accreditation only lasts for 12 months, compared to up to three years for everybody else.

-"A skill shortage isn't just about New Zealand – it's a worldwide skill shortage, and here's us losing the people we had put time into interviewing because we can't offer them any security until we go through the job check process.
+"A skills shortage isn't just about New Zealand – it's a worldwide skills shortage, and here's us losing the people we had put time into interviewing because we can't offer them any security until we go through the job check process.

 "Meanwhile, other countries are snapping them up."